What is a plunge router?

 How to set up a plunge router

 - Unplug the router and choose the proper bit.
-Insert it into the collet till it gets to the bottom of the shaft.
+Please insert it into the collet until it reaches the shaft’s bottom.

 - Plunge the router to the tip of the bit as it contacts the workpiece.
 Ease the control bar to allow the indicator to align with the required depth displayed on the scale.
 Lock the control.

 - Test a small piece of wood at the plunge depth to save your wood.
 Measure the depth required on the tester and mark the area to be cut.
 Adjust the plunge depth if necessary.